core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * 'par_countersign', which contains the Counter Signature Parameters from the Common Context (see {{sec-context}}).
 This parameter contains the counter signature parameters encoded as specified in the "Parameters" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), for the used counter signature algorithm.
 Note that if the Counter Signature Parameters in the Common Context is empty, 'par_countersign' is not present.

+* 'par_countersign_key', which contains the Counter Signature Key Parameters from the Common Context (see {{sec-context}}).
+This parameter contains the counter signature key parameters encoded as specified in the "Parameters" field of the Counter Signature Key Parameters Registry (see {{iana-cons-cs-key-params}}), for the used counter signature algorithm.
+Note that if the Counter Signature Key Parameters in the Common Context is empty, 'par_countersign_key' is not present.

 Thus, the following external_aad structure is used for the encryption process producing the ciphertext (see Section 5.3 of {{RFC8152}}).

 ~~~~~~~~~~~ CDDL